ysmood/use-node/README.md

 No need to setup anything, just run the `use-node`, then you can use the right node version under your shell.

+- Works the same across Windows, macOS, and Linux.
 - No options, no configs, just run `use-node` under your node project.
 - Auto-detect the standard [engines](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#engines) config recursively from all parent folders.
 - Auto-choose the fastest registry to download node.